European Central Bank keeps pandemic support going

 FRANKFURT, Germany (AP) — The European Central Bank decided Thursday to keep its pandemic stimulus efforts unchanged even as consumer prices spike and central banks in other parts of the world look to dial back support as their economies bounce back from the worst of the COVID-19 outbreak.

-Investors and analysts are waiting to hear Lagarde's views on rising prices and the economy at a news conference Thursday.

-“The trick will be for Christine Lagarde to acknowledge that inflationary pressures have increased but say that rates are unlikely to rise for a long time yet,” said Andrew Kenningham, chief Europe economist at Capital Economics.
+Lagarde said much of the surge in prices is tied to comparisons with low prices during the pandemic, recently higher fuel costs and demand outpacing supply as the economy reopens.
+She said she expected all three to be temporary.

+She said that “while the current phase of higher inflation will last longer than originally expected, we expect inflation to decline in the course of next year.”
+The economy still needed support from the central bank, Lagarde said, given that almost 2 million fewer people were employed than before the pandemic and 3 million were still in government furlough programs that help companies keep workers by paying part of their salary.

 Annual inflation in the group of countries using the euro hit 3.4% in September, the highest since 2008.
-But officials and some economists say much of that surge is tied to comparisons with low prices during the pandemic, especially for fuel.
-Those comparisons will soon drop out of the statistics.
+Lagarde said she and the council had done “a lot of soul-searching” over the analysis that inflation would fade but were convinced it was correct.

+Analysts say the bank will likely avoid an abrupt cutoff in pandemic support, for instance by shifting some bond purchases to another, pre-existing program.
+That could be decided at the Dec.
+16 meeting.

+The announcement that the pandemic stimulus would end as scheduled — rather than leaving it open — was seen by Frederik Ducrozet, global macro strategist at private bank Pictet, as a mild shift in stance.
+While tapering the support “shouldn't be a surprise to any observer, the pre-commitment was unusually strong, in a possible concession" to stimulus skeptics on the council, Ducrozet said by email.

 Central banks usually raise interest rates and dial back stimulus efforts to combat rising prices.
 But the European Central Bank says it foresees inflation falling to 1.5% by 2023, well below its goal of 2%, and market expectations of a small interest rate increase by the end of next year isn't in line with its outlook.